GREEN BROOK TOWNSHIP

 C. An officer shall receive payment at time and one half regular pay, or compensatory time at one and one half hours for each overtime hour or fraction thereof worked, for all legitimate off-duty police related activities pertaining to criminal matters arising from outside this jurisdiction.

-The Township agrees to continue to provide the current insurance for libel, slander, defamation, violation of right of privacy, detention or imprisonment, malicious prosecution, wrongful entry or eviction, or other invasion of right of private occupancy for the duration of this Agreement.
+ARTICLE XX The Township agrees to continue to provide the current insurance for libel, slander, defamation, violation of right of privacy, detention or imprisonment, malicious prosecution, wrongful entry or eviction, or other invasion of right of privacy occupancy for the duration of this Agreement.

 B. Any member of the Police Department may by appointment review his personnel file in the Office of the Chief of Police.